A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

-The aim of this thesis is to prove conjecture \ref{conjecture} for PEL Shimura varieties of type AC in the classification of Kottwitz, and the main result is the following.
-(We leave functoriality and the compactification part of point $(4)$ in the conjecture to an upcoming project which extends these results to Hodge type Shimura varieties, where the argument is cleaner.) \begin{theorem}[\Cref{cartesian}, \Cref{cpf}, \Cref{Hecke}, \Cref{integral}] If $(G,X)$ is a PEL Shimura datum of type AC, assuming $G_{\Q_p}$ is unramified and $\G$ is reductive (see assumption \ref{assumption}), then part $(1)(2)(4)$ of conjecture \ref{conjecture} is true on the good reduction locus $\Shi_{K^p}^\circ$ of the Shimura variety.
+The aim of this paper is to prove Conjecture \ref{conjecture} for PEL Shimura varieties of type AC in the classification of Kottwitz, and the main result is the following.
+The functoriality is carried out in \cite{DvHKZ}. \begin{theorem}[\Cref{cartesian}, \Cref{cpf}, \Cref{Hecke}, \Cref{integral}] If $(G,X)$ is a PEL Shimura datum of type AC, assuming $G_{\Q_p}$ is unramified and $\G$ is reductive (see Assumption \ref{assumption}), then part $(1)(2)(4)$ of Conjecture \ref{conjecture} is true on the good reduction locus $\Shi_{K^p}^\circ$ of the Shimura variety.
 If we further assume that the minimal compactification of the Shimura variety has boundary codimension at least two, then part $(3)$ of the conjecture is true.\footnote{We do not obtain the optimal base field.
 In our construction the Igusa stacks live over the residue field of $E$.
 See Proposition \ref{classification} for a classification of the (simple) Shimura varieties that are excluded by the codimension condition.} \end{theorem}

 Our proof relies heavily on the fact that the Shimura variety in concern is a moduli space of abelian varieties with additional structures.
 In short, in this case the Igusa stack can be constructed as a moduli stack of abelian varieties up to isogenies in characteristic $p$.
 Upon relating points of the Schubert cell $\Gr_{G,\mu}$ (respectively $\Bun_G$) to $p$-divisible groups with additional structure via Dieudonn\'e theory, the desired cartesian property of the diagrams in part $(1), (4)$ of the conjecture follows from Serre-Tate theory of lifting abelian varieties.